-After the recent nor’easters, we have good news, the “official” start of Spring. is on Tuesday, March 20th.
+We have good news, the “official” start of Spring, is on March 20th.
 With beautiful Spring weather looming, it is a great time celebrate the change of seasons and to start getting your spring gardening under way.

 - March is a good time to transplant shrubs.
 You can move them as soon as the soil is workable, but before buds have swelled or broken open.

 - March is also a good time to fertilize those shrubs.